 Despite the FDA's warning, many doctors continued to use prolonged doses of terbutaline to control preterm labor.
 In 2003 and 2004, researchers from the Duke University Medical Center published data showing that in pregnant rats terbutaline passed through the placenta to enter the brain of infants, resulting in changes in their brain structure.
 This was followed in 2007 by a study showing that the developmental brain changes that result from terbutaline exposure in rats resemble the brain abnormalities described in people with autism.
 As of this date, however, studies in humans are limited and so the Law Offices of Peter G. Angelos is only accepting cases of fraternal twins who have been diagnosed with autism or Autism Spectrum Disorder whose mothers were administered terbutaline after 24 weeks pregnancy for two or more weeks.

-If you live in Maryland, Pennsylvania, or Delaware, were prescribed prolonged doses of terbutaline for the control of preterm labor, and you have fraternal twins who have been diagnosed with autism or Autism Spectrum Disorder, we can help.
+If you live in Maryland, Pennsylvania, , were prescribed prolonged doses of terbutaline for the control of preterm labor, and you have fraternal twins who have been diagnosed with autism or Autism Spectrum Disorder, we can help.
 Please call or email the pharmaceutical liability lawyers at the Law Offices of Peter G. Angelos, PC today for a free consultation.